RUSSIA: Sharing belief restrictions, increased "extremism" punishments?

 Appeal by Presidential Council

-On 30 June, President Putin's spokesman Dmitry Peskov told a press conference that the President had not yet made a decision about the package of laws, RIA Novosti news agency reported.
+On 30 June, President Putin's spokesperson Dmitry Peskov told a press conference that the President had not yet made a decision about the package of laws, RIA Novosti news agency reported.
 He added on 1 July that the appeal by the Presidential Council on Civil Society Development and Human Rights had been received.
 "Of course, all this will be taken into account."

 Mikhail Fedotov, chair of the Presidential Council on Civil Society Development and Human Rights, fruitlessly appealed to the Federation Council not to pass the bill.
 On 1 July, he protested directly to Putin, arguing that several of the Human Rights Council's 20 April recommendations on other parts of the package had not been taken into consideration, and that the amendments restricting sharing beliefs "create unjustified and excessive restrictions on the freedom of conscience of believers of all religions, and encroach upon the fundamental constitutional principle of non-interference by the state in the internal arrangements of religious associations".